Breakfast, lunch, and dinner are important – but do your flocks need a daily snack, too?

 You can do this by feeding once in the morning or by setting up an automatic feeder that your chickens have access to all day.

-This complete feed should be a formulated feed – not scratch grain, with lots of empty calories.
+This complete feed should be a formulated feed – not scratch grain, with many empty calories.

 Of course, your chickens can free-range and forage to their heart’s content – you don’t have to worry about fitting that into their diet calculations.